kognise/obsidian-aviation/FAR/Volume 3/I Airports/0150 Airport noise compatibility planning.md

 (f)(2) Title 49 section 47506(b) further provides:

-\(g\) For this purpose, the term *significant* in paragraph (f) of this section means that change or increase in one or more of the four factors which results in a “substantial new noncompatible use” as defined in §150.21(d), affecting the property in issue.
+\(g\) For this purpose, the term *significant* in paragraph (f) of this section means that change or increase in one or more of the four factors which results in a “substantial new noncompatible use” as defined in [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.21   Noise exposure maps and related descriptions.|§150.21]](d), affecting the property in issue.
 Responsibility for applying or interpreting this provision with respect to specific properties rests with local government.

 \[Doc.
 No. 18691, 49 FR 49269, Dec.
 1, 1984; 50 FR 5063, Feb.
 6, 1985; Amdt.
 150-2, 54 FR 39295, Sept.
 25, 1989; Amdt.
 150-4, 69 FR 57626, Sept.
 24, 2004\]

 ### §150.23   Noise compatibility programs.

-\(a\) Any airport operator who has submitted an acceptable noise exposure map under §150.21 may, after FAA notice of acceptability and other consultation and public procedure specified under paragraphs (b) and (c) of this section, as applicable, submit to the Regional Airports Division Manager five copies of a noise compatibility program.
+\(a\) Any airport operator who has submitted an acceptable noise exposure map under [[Volume 3/I Airports/0150 Airport noise compatibility planning.md#§150.21   Noise exposure maps and related descriptions.|§150.21]] may, after FAA notice of acceptability and other consultation and public procedure specified under paragraphs (b) and (c) of this section, as applicable, submit to the Regional Airports Division Manager five copies of a noise compatibility program.

 \(b\) An airport operator may submit the noise compatibility program at the same time as the noise exposure map.
 In this case, the Regional Airports Division Manager will not begin the statutory 180-day review period (for the program) until after FAA reviews the noise exposure map and finds that it and its supporting documentation are in compliance with the applicable requirements.